PAL To Publish Pakistanis Literature In 72 Languages As An Anthology: Dr Yousuf Khushk - UrduPoint

 PAL To Publish Pakistani's Literature In 72 Languages As An Anthology: Dr Yousuf Khushk

-These views were expressed by Dr. Yousuf Khosh, Chairman of PAL in a briefing of the officers on Wednesday.
+These views were expressed by Dr. Yousuf Khosh, Chairman of PAL while talking to APP on Sunday.

 He said that promotion of Pakistani language and literature is one of the main goals of the academy adding that PAL would take immediate steps to bring reforms in the system and would focus on all the regional languages.